 - These games require very little physical exertion.

 - Many of these games are relatable to the loved one’s childhood.
-Lastly, and

 - The small pieces of these games can help build self-esteem and hand-eye coordination in your loved ones.